diambra/arena/README.md

 Search ROMs on the web using **Search Keywords** provided by the game list command reported above. **Pay attention, follow game-specific notes reported there, and store all ROMs in the same folder, whose absolute path will be referred in the following as** `your/roms/local/path`.

-**Specific game ROM files are required, check validity of the downloaded ROMs as follows.**
+**Specific game ROM files are required, check validity of the downloaded ROMs:**

-Check ROM(s) validity running:

 ```
 diambra arena check-roms your/roms/local/path/romFileName.zip
 ```

-The output for a valid ROM file would look like the following:
+The output for a valid ROM file would look like:

 ```
 Correct ROM file for Dead Or Alive ++, sha256 = d95855c7d8596a90f0b8ca15725686567d767a9a3f93a8896b489a160e705c4e
 ```

 **Make sure to check out our <a href="https://diambra.ai/terms" target="_blank">Terms of Use</a>, and in particular Section 7.
-By using the software, you accept the in full.</span>**
+By using the software, you accept them in full.</span>**

 #### Base script